llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 snd_pcm_mmap_commit(handle, offset, frames);
 {% endhighlight %}

-Where offset is the same variable as the one used earlier and frames is the number of frames that require committing, which in this case, is the number of frames available.
+Where offset is the same variable as the one used earlier and frames is the number of frames that require committing, which in this case is the number of frames available.

 ## Runtime
 Now that we've discussed writing to the output buffers, all that is required is a simple audio loop that checks whether there are frames available to write and if so, calculate and write them.
 An example of a simple 'super loop' for an audio playback program is detailed below: